Top 10 Worst Movies to Win Best Picture

 Did you know that racism is bad?

 That phrase is what Crash amounts to in its bland story that weaves multiple connected stories together with little to no character depth.
 Surely race relations and xenophobia are worthy themes for a film, but Crash boils them down to the most basic understanding, adding nothing new to the conversation.
-It has an interesting idea that other films like The Place Beyond the Pines have pulled off, but Crash doesn’t stick with any of the characters long enough for them to resonate.
+Its use of hyperlink structure is an interesting choice, but Crash doesn’t stick with any of the characters long enough for them to resonate.

 If you enjoyed this article, subscribe to MovieBabble via email to stay up to date on the latest content.